Who Am I?

 - Reflexes and Fluidity

 By the time you’ve finished dealing with one person, the next would already be ready to Attack.
-You had to move and react quick.
+You had to move and react quickly.
 Don’t freeze!

 - Technique and Structure